HarryPerkin/fiftyProjectsProject_madlibs/README.md

 3. Offers the user a chance to play again.

 ### To Do:
-1. Add a fun ASCII art logo by getting window width and printing to its centre.
+~~1.
+Add a fun ASCII art logo by getting window width and printing to its centre.~~

 2. Add more madlib sentence templates.

 ### Bugs: